openSUSE/doc-ci/README.rst

    pages and copy the encrypted private key to the documentation source code repository.

    a.
-Create a new directory and in it key pair in the current working directory:
+Create a new directory and in it key pair in the current working directory.
+      Do not set a password for the key file.

       .. code::